-Behavioral health services means the promotion of mental health, resilience, and wellbeing; the treatment of mental and substance use disorders; and the support of those who experience and/or are in recovery from these conditions, along with their families and communities.
+Behavioral health services: The promotion of mental health, resilience, and wellbeing; the treatment of mental and substance use disorders; and the support of those who experience and/or are in recovery from these conditions, along with their families and communities.

-Same day mental health and substance use disorder assessments and treatments is an engagement strategy whereby organizations offer assessments on the same day they are requested by the consumer, without a scheduling delay or waitlist.
+Same day mental health and substance use disorder assessments and treatments: An engagement strategy whereby organizations offer assessments on the same day they are requested by the consumer, without a scheduling delay or waitlist.
 This results in quicker access for the consumer and an eradication of consumer no shows for assessments.

-Medically assisted treatments is the combined use of medication, counseling, and behavioral health therapies for the treatment of substance use disorders.
+Medically assisted treatments: The combined use of medication, counseling, and behavioral health therapies for the treatment of substance use disorders.

-Substance use disorder/chemical dependency treatment services are screening, diagnosis, and treatment services for substance use disorders (e.g., disordered use of alcohol, tobacco, prescription, and other drugs).
-At a minimum, these services include: age appropriate harm/risk reduction and age appropriate counseling to address identified risk factors, support abstinence, and/or decrease negative consequences of substance use disorder; detoxification to manage withdrawal symptoms associated with substance use disorder; and treatment/rehabilitation, to include individual and/or group treatment, counseling and case management.
+Substance use disorder/chemical dependency treatment services: Screening, diagnosis, and treatment services for substance use disorders (e.g., disordered use of alcohol, tobacco, prescription, and other drugs).
+At a minimum, these services include: age-appropriate harm/risk reduction and age-appropriate counseling to address identified risk factors, support abstinence, and/or decrease negative consequences of substance use disorder; detoxification to manage withdrawal symptoms associated with substance use disorder; and treatment/rehabilitation, to include individual and/or group treatment, counseling, and case management.

-Culturally responsive behavioral health services for historically underserved populations consider the relevant norms, values, and expectations of that community with a goal to enhance access to resources, services, and safety for those communities.
-Historically underserved populations relative to this RFP include people of color, LGBTQ population, people with disabilities, older adults and youth.
+Culturally specific behavioral health services for historically underserved populations: Services provided by members of historically underserved populations who consider the relevant norms, values, and expectations of that community with a goal to enhance access to resources, services, and safety for those communities.
+Historically underserved populations relative to this RFP include people of color, LGBTQ population, people with disabilities, older adults, and youth.

-Services co-located at facilities and/or housing properties refers to behavioral health or case management services provided onsite at an existing housing program, including shelters, transitional housing, affordable housing, and supportive housing.
+Services co-located at facilities and/or housing properties: Behavioral health or case management services provided onsite at an existing housing program, including shelters, transitional housing, affordable housing, and supportive housing.